ixiaopan/blog/content/post/linear-regression-01.md

-## Problem statement
+## Problem Statement

-Suppose you are a teacher, and you record some data about the hours students spent on study and the grades they achieved.
-Then you want to predict the grade for given hours that someone spent.
-Here are some sample data you collected:
+Suppose you are a teacher, and you recorded some data about the hours students spent on study and the grades they achieved.
+Below are some sample data you collected.
+Then you want to predict the score for someone according to the hours he spent.